 INTRODUCTION

-The PDS 2010 effort will overhaul the PDS data architecture (e.g., data model, data structures, data dictionary, etc) and deploy a software system (online data services, distributed data catalog, etc) that fully embraces the PDS federation as an integrated system while leveraging modern information technology.
+The PDS4 effort will overhaul the PDS data architecture (e.g., data model, data structures, data dictionary, etc) and deploy a software system (online data services, distributed data catalog, etc) that fully embraces the PDS federation as an integrated system while leveraging modern information technology.

 This tool provides functionality for capturing and registering product metadata.
 The tool will run locally at the Discipline Node to crawl the local data repository in order to discover products and register associated metadata with the Registry (Inventory) service.